Do You Need a Power of Attorney?

 • Many people form a power of attorney specifically for addressing medical concerns.
 If a person were to become incapacitated for medical reasons, a medical power of attorney will allow a trusted agent to make decisions on their behalf and according to their wishes.

 • Many people need someone to look after their finances and deal with banks and lending institutions when they themselves cannot.
+The agent's authority and agent's power are defined in the POA, and agents must act in the principal's best interest and on the principal's behalf when making financial decisions, such as paying bills or managing social security benefits.

 • Many people also require assistance when it comes to managing real estate or rental properties when they become physically or mentally infirm.
 A power of attorney will allow an agent to act on behalf of the principal and maintain their estate until they are back on their feet and able to do so themselves.
+It is important for the agent to keep accurate financial statements as part of their fiduciary duties.

 • If a person can no longer look after a child due to an illness, they can appoint a representative to become a legal guardian to their child and be responsible for them.
+You can appoint a first agent and, if desired, a successor agent to ensure continuity if the first agent cannot serve.

 • A power of attorney can be used when military personnel deploy overseas and leave family members behind.
 It is important for the remaining spouse to have power of attorney over the affairs of their deployed loved one in order to perform many everyday functions that require authorization or signatures of that individual.
 A power of attorney will enable the family to continue to function without legal or financial stumbling blocks that might otherwise arise if the person is not available due to being overseas.
+It is possible to appoint more than one agent, such as successor agents or other co-agents, and specify whether they must act independently or jointly.

 A power of attorney form can be used to nominate a power of attorney to represent an individual and their affairs in several different areas should they become incapacitated.
+Using the correct forms, complying with state law, and having the document signed in front of a notary public are essential steps to ensure that the POA is valid and enforceable.

 Power of Attorney for Business People